Kelvin285/FeatureScript/readme.txt

 1. Only a single instance of a FeatureScript class can be created at one time.
 2. FeatureScript does not support multi-line commands
-3. FeatureScript functions do not support return types

 =========================
 Using FeatureScript